Generative Content

 AI agents managing full campaign lifecycles — from brief to launch to optimization to reporting — represent the logical endpoint.
 The underlying knowledge systems powering these agents, like RAG and knowledge systems, are what make autonomous campaign management reliable rather than reckless.

-According to eMarketer, global AI-driven ad spend will exceed $370 billion by 2026, representing over 75% of all digital ad investment.
-The question isn’t whether to adopt AI advertising.
-It’s how fast you can build the systems to do it properly.
+According to eMarketer, AI-powered ad spend will reach $57 billion in 2026 as brands trade manual visibility for speed and returns.
+That’s a rapidly growing share of digital ad investment — and the question isn’t whether to adopt AI advertising, it’s how fast you can build the systems to do it properly.

 The Bottom Line: AI Advertising Works — But Only With the Right Systems